 Line 23g.
-Other Gain/Loss on Disposition of Assets Other Than Inventory
+Other Gain/Loss on Disposition of Assets

-Report on line 23g any gains or losses from the sale or exchange of property other than inventory and that are not reported on lines 23b through 23f.
+Report on line 23g any gains or losses from the sale or exchange of property that are not reported on lines 23b through 23f.

 Line 24.
-Disallowed Capital Loss in Excess of Capital Gains
+Capital Loss Limitation and Carryforward Used

-Report as a positive amount on line 24, columns (b) or (c), as applicable, and (d), the excess of the net capital losses over the net capital gains reported on Schedule D. Capital Gains and Losses. by the corporation.
-For a U.S. consolidated tax group, the Schedule M-3 adjustment for the amount of the consolidated net capital loss that is disallowed should not be made on the separate consolidating Schedules M-3 of the includible corporations, but on the separate Schedule M-3 for consolidation eliminations as described in Consolidated Schedule M-3 Versus Consolidating Schedules M-3, on page 3.
+Report as a positive amount on line 24, columns (b) or (c), as applicable, and (d) the excess of the net capital losses over the net capital gains reported on Schedule D, Capital Gains and Losses, by the corporation.
+For a U.S. consolidated tax group, the Schedule M-3 adjustment for the amount of the consolidated net capital loss that is disallowed should not be made on the separate consolidating Schedules M-3 of the includible corporations, but on the separate Schedule M-3 for consolidated eliminations (or on Form 8916 in the case of a mixed group) as described in the section, Completion of Schedule M-3 and Certain Allocations, Limitations, and Carryovers.